Arnoldblair/One-minute-pitch/README.md

 # Description

-An application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+An application that allows users to submit their one minute pitches and other users to vote on them and leave comments to give their feedback.

 # Setup/Installation Requirements
 * Clone the repo: